XuZekai1129/Coursera-Getting_and_Cleaning_Data-Course_Work/README.md

 * All start with character t in column’s name replaced by Time

 7.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
-* FinalData is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+* Tidy_df2 is created by sumarizing Tidy_df taking the means of each variable for each activity and each subject, after groupped by subject and activity.
-* Export FinalData into FinalTinyData.txt file.